AlekseyBuzmakov/FCAPS/README.md

 > $ premake4 clean \# for removing the created files

 Basically this script fetches [rapidjson](https://github.com/miloyip/rapidjson.git) and apply the file rapidjson.patch.
 Then it converts the description from the file __premake4.lua__ to the format of your IDE in love.
+The file is placed in the __build__ subdirectory.
 Then, I guess, you know what to do with the resulting file.

 * *For the moment, on some configurations, e.g., Windows and MS Visual Studio, a manual naming of static linked libraries is needed.
 This libraries are found in boost/stage/libs, but their names are not fixed.
 They are named like "lib{BOOST LIB NAME}-bla-bla-bla".{a|lib}, for example 'libboost_regex-gcc34-mt-d-1_36.a'*